ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-11-15-data-science-swe.md

 ---

 Hello!
-You're probably here because I linked this right after rambling upon how you can improve your software skills as a researcher.
+You're probably here because I linked this right after rambling on how you can improve your software skills as a researcher.
 Maybe our conversation went this way:

 ![](/assets/png/data-science-swe/talking_to_others.png){:width="380px"}
 {: style="text-align: center;"}

-You get it already...the field is quite huge and you can get started in so many ways&mdash; I got overwhelmed before. *However*, as an opinionated advice, I think that there's one exercise that introduces you to all relevant skills and focuses them into a tangible output:
+You get it already...the field is quite huge and there are many ways to get started&mdash; I myself got overwhelmed before.
+However, from my experiences doing research both in academia and industry, I think that there's one exercise that can introduce you to all relevant skills while focusing them into a tangible output:

-> Create a machine learning application that can receive HTTP requests
+> **Create a machine learning application that can receive HTTP requests
-> and can optionally be deployed as a containerized app.
+> and can optionally be deployed as a containerized app.**

 - [Um, what?](#um-what)
 - [Wait, but why an ML service?](#wait-but-why-an-ml-service)